taoensso/timbre/README.md

 You can also use the `defnp` macro to conveniently wrap whole fns.

-It's important to note that Timbre profiling is fully **logging-level aware**: if the  level is insufficient, you *won't pay for profiling* (there is a minimal dynamic-var deref cost).
-Likewise, normal namespace filtering applies.
-(Performance characteristics for both checks are inherited from Timbre itself).
+Timbre profiling is fully **log level & ns filter aware**: if the level is insufficient or ns filtered, you **won't pay for profiling**.

-And since `p` and `profile` **always return their body's result** regardless of whether profiling actually happens or not, it becomes feasible to use profiling more often as part of your normal workflow: just *leave profiling code in production as you do for logging code*.
+And since `p` and `profile` **always return their body's result**, it becomes feasible to use profiling more often as part of your normal workflow: just *leave profiling code in production as you do logging code*.

-A simple **sampling profiler** is also available: `taoensso.timbre.profiling/sampling-profile`.
+A simple sampling profiler is also included.

 ## This project supports the CDS and ![ClojureWerkz](https://raw.github.com/clojurewerkz/clojurewerkz.org/master/assets/images/logos/clojurewerkz_long_h_50.png) goals